Why Job Seekers Should Be Posting on LinkedIn

 3. Project Showcases or Case Studies

 Walk through a project you completed, a problem you solved, or an outcome you achieved.
-This is essentially a resume bullet point expanded into a narrative -- and it's far more compelling than a bullet point.
+This is a resume bullet expanded into a narrative, and far more compelling.

 Project showcase structure: